On a conjectural symmetric version of Ehrhard's inequality: Introduction

 \textbf{Acknowledgement.} The author is very grateful to Benjamin Jaye for many fruitful conversations and useful references to various PDE results concerning existence and convergence, not to mention his help with a computer simulation and creating the pictures from Section 3, all of which was in-disposable.
-The author is grateful to Alexander Kolesnikov for teaching her a lot of mathematics, and also for pointing out to her that Proposition \ref{propGauss} could be extended to Proposition \ref{prop1}.
-The author also thanks Ramon van Handel for a nice discussion about Ehrhard's inequality.
-The author is grateful to Alexandros Eskenazis for bringing to her attention Remark 33 from \cite{ENT}, which has led to the formulation of the Remark \ref{remark-refer}.
+The author is grateful to Alexander Kolesnikov for teaching her a lot of mathematics.
+The author also thanks Ramon van Handel for a nice discussion about Ehrhard's inequality, and for comments on the early version of this preprint.
+Thanks also to Steven Heilman, Francesco Chiacchio, Alexandros Eskenazis, Konstantin Tikhomirov, Marco Barchiesi for their comments and interest in the early version.

 The author is supported by the NSF CAREER DMS-1753260.
 The author worked on this project while being a Research Fellow at the program in Probability, Geometry, and Computation in High Dimensions at the Simons Institute for the Theory of Computing.
 The paper was completed while the author was in residence at the Hausdorff Institute of Mathematics at the program in The Interplay between High-Dimensional Geometry and Probability.